-AND WHEREAS, the School is directed, henceforth to take necessary corrective steps on the financial and other observations noted during the above evaluation process and submit the compliance report within 30 days from the date of this order to the D.D.E (PSB).
+AND WHEREAS, the school is directed, henceforth to take necessary corrective steps on the financial and other observations noted during the above evaluation process and submit the compliance status within 30 days from the date of this order to the D.D.E (PSB).

-Accordingly, it is hereby conveyed that the proposal of fee increase for academic session 2018-19 of Saai Memorial School, Sai Bhawan, Geeta Colony Near Petrol Pump, Delhi - 110031 (School Id: 1003239), has been rejected by the Director of Education.
+Accordingly, it is hereby conveyed that the proposal of fee increase for academic session 2019-20 of Saai Memorial School, Sai Bhawan, Geeta Colony Near Petrol Pump, Delhi - 110031 (School Id: 1003239), has been accepted by the Director of Education and the School is hereby allowed to increase the fee by 12% to be effective from 01 July 2022.